If you are considering submitting an application to UVA, the application fee costs $70.

 Volunteer Work | Considered |

-Make sure to check with UVA for more information on admission factors.
+Make sure to check with University of Virginia for more information on admission factors.

-To apply to UVA, all applicants must submit the following items.
-Double check with UVA's admissions department to confirm all application materials and requirements.
+To apply to University of Virginia, all applicants must submit the following items.
+Check in with University of Virginia's admissions department to confirm all application materials and requirements.

 Area | Required | Recommended | Required for Some | Details (If Any) |